Underbody armor systems

 Underbody armor systems are used in various vehicle types and areas of application:

-Protection of armored vehicles such as tanks, transporters and jeeps in conflict zones.
+- Military vehicles: Protection of armored vehicles such as tanks, vans and jeeps in conflict zones.

 Advantages of modern underbody armor systems

-Advanced materials minimize the additional weight and maintain vehicle mobility.
+- Weight optimization: Advanced materials minimize additional weight and maintain vehicle mobility.

-Many armor systems can be integrated into existing vehicles.
+- Simple retrofitting: Many armor systems can be integrated into existing vehicles .

 Construction of modern underbody armor systems